nkurochkin/FreeAdjust/README.md

 # FreeAdjust
-This is old QT project for adjusting пeodetic measuremnts.
+This is old QT project for adjusting geodetic measuremnts.
 Placed here to keep work.
 Provides graphics user interface to gnu_gama project Can import data from different total stations directle via com port or from files